strapi/documentation/docusaurus/docs/dev-docs/plugins/guides/use-the-plugin-sdk.md

 ---
-title: How to use the Plugin CLI to build and publish a Strapi plugin
+title: How to use the Plugin SDK to build and publish a Strapi plugin
-description: Learn how to use the Plugin CLI to build and publish a Strapi plugin
+description: Learn how to use the Plugin SDK to build and publish a Strapi plugin
-sidebar_label: Use the Plugin CLI
+sidebar_label: Use the Plugin SDK
 displayed_sidebar: devDocsSidebar
 tags:
   - guides
   - plugins
-  - plugin CLI
+  - Plugin SDK
   - plugins development guides
 ---

 import NotV5 from '/docs/snippets/\_not-updated-to-v5.md'

-# How to use the Plugin CLI to create and publish a Strapi plugin
+# How to use the Plugin SDK to create and publish a Strapi plugin

-The Plugin CLI is set of commands orientated around developing plugins to use them as local plugins or to publish them on NPM and/or submit them to the Marketplace.
+The Plugin SDK is set of commands orientated around developing plugins to use them as local plugins or to publish them on NPM and/or submit them to the Marketplace.

-As opposed to the `strapi generate plugin` command (see [plugin creation and setup](/dev-docs/plugins/development/create-a-plugin)) you do not need to set up a Strapi project to use the Plugin CLI.
+As opposed to the `strapi generate plugin` command (see [plugin creation and setup](/dev-docs/plugins/development/create-a-plugin)) you do not need to set up a Strapi project to use the Plugin SDK.

 The present guide covers creating a plugin from scratch, linking it to an existing Strapi project, and publishing the plugin.
-If you already have an existing plugin, you can instead retrofit the plugin setup to utilise the Plugin CLI commands (please refer to the [Plugin CLI reference](/dev-docs/plugins/development/plugin-cli) for a full list of available commands).
+If you already have an existing plugin, you can instead retrofit the plugin setup to utilise the Plugin SDK commands (please refer to the [Plugin SDK reference](/dev-docs/plugins/development/plugin-sdk) for a full list of available commands).

-## Getting started with the Plugin CLI
+## Getting started with the Plugin SDK

 :::note
 This guide assumes you want to develop a plugin external to your Strapi project.
 However, the steps largely remain the same if you want to develop a plugin within your existing project.
 If you are not [using a monorepo](#working-with-the-plugin-cli-in-a-monorepo-environment) the steps are exactly the same.